anharrington/handsonpython/rstP/dynamic.rst

   directly from your file system by mistake, it *will not cause an obvious error* - the dynamic actions will just not take place.
 If you are not paying attention, this can happen and be very confusing!

+* If things do not work, remember that you want to check both the incorrect web page that was produced.
+  Confirm that you have the try-catch boilerplate code at the end.
+  If that does not totally explain things, remember to check the server console window, too.

 We have not covered web forms yet, but rather than bite off too much at once, this is a good time to write your own first CGI